2019 Compostela Valley renaming plebiscite: Question

 alinsunod sa Batas Republika bilang 11297?"

 Voters wrote "yes" or "no" or its equivalent in Filipino.

 Results

 The results of the plebiscite were counted manually and submitted to the Provincial Plebiscite Board of Canvassers.

 According to COMELEC, the turnout was around 45 percent, with 178,953 participants out of 410,262 eligible voters.
 The majority favored the renaming, with 174,442 voting "yes" and 5,020 voting "no".
 Canvassing was slowed due to inconsistencies in the vote counts from four municipalities.
 The results were approved by COMELEC at 10:24 p.m. on December 8, 2019.

+Are you in favor of renaming Compostela Valley into "Davao de Oro"?